 I think I’d also say that it’s a case in point that there are no rules!
 Or rather, learn the ‘rules’ but don’t let yourself be ruled by them.
 Know when you’re breaking something, and why.

 Knowing when to stop is a tricky one.
-You can overwork something, the way you can dough, so that it becomes stolid and airless and hard and grey.
+You can overwork something as you might with kneading dough, so that it becomes stolid and airless and hard and grey.

 Q – What is the drafting process like for you?
 Do you always know when to stop and when your stories are publication ready?